harvardinformatics/website/content/rsem_example.md

 ### Gene vs. isoform level expression

 RSEM has the ability to produce both gene and isoform-level expression estimates.
 However, accurate isoform level expression is typically much more challenging than gene-level estimation, and isoform-level estimates are far noisier.
 Thus, it is valuable to be able to group transcripts into genes.
-When the RSEM and aligner indices are built with an annotated reference genome, RSEM will automatically identify the genes to which annotated transcripts belong.
-Otherwise, one needs to provide a file that indicates the gene-transcript relationships.
-Depending upon the source of the transcriptome sequences and how they were annotated, this may or may not be straightforward (see below for an example).
+To enable gene-level expression estimation, the rsem program for building the transcript index is supplied with a text file that indicates the gene-transcript relationships: the first and second columns are gene id and transcript id, respectively, separated by a tab.

 # Running RSEM